new92/IGFI/InstagramFollowers/V1/README.md

 - Flexibility over the different operating systems (OSS)
 - A satisfactory amount of followers (30 the first time to use / 15 to 20 per time)
 - Automatic uninstallation
+- Keeping and clearing log
+- Useful data

+And much more... 😀